 The new position statement process is systematic in its approach of gathering and evaluating evidence.
-The use of a librarian and research assistant, both third party to the author group, reduces unintentional bias.
-The inclusion of clinicians in addition to a robust research team allows for the increased likelihood that the recommendations are implemented by the practicing AT.
+The use of a librarian and research assistant, both third-party to the author group, reduces unintentional bias.
+The inclusion of clinicians in addition to a robust research team allows for the increased likelihood that the recommendations are implemented by the practicing athletic trainer.
 The procedures ensure all relevant, quality evidence is included in the manuscript, both in the evidence review and synthesis and recommendation sections.
-National Athletic Trainers' Association position statements continue a long-standing tradition of focused recommendations, and this document will contribute to enhanced transparency of author selection and consensusmaking.
+NATA position statements continue a long-standing tradition of focused recommendations and this document will contribute to enhanced transparency of author selection and consensus-making.
 Ancillary materials provide an additional layer of transparency to the position statements.
-Position statements will continue to be a primary, trusted information source for ATs and the sports medicine community.
+Position statements will continue to be a primary, trusted information source for athletic trainers and the sports medicine community.